 Alfredo Sauce – creamy, rich, garlicky and an Italian restaurant standard in most every Italian chain restaurants in America.

-This recipe for Cavatappi with Pumpkin Alfredo Sauce takes the base, the traditional white creamy and garlicky sauce and adding a Fall twist, by the addition of pureed pumpkin.
+This recipe for Cavatappi Pumpkin Alfredo takes the base, the traditional white creamy and garlicky sauce and adding a Fall twist, by the addition of pureed pumpkin.
 Pumpkin puree, most associated with Pumpkin Pie recipes can be made into savory dishes as well.
 You can most certainly choose to puree pumpkin from scratch, but I have found that the store-bought canned pumpkin puree is just as good.

 With the addition of the slightly sweet pumpkin puree to the alfredo sauce, I also added a bit of ground nutmeg to elevate that pumpkin flavor without making the dish taste too much like pie.
 What comes out is an even creamier, a bit richer sauce, that has a great hint of sweetness from the pumpkin and earthy underlying flavor of nutmeg in the background.